Tools

 |---|---|---|

-Once loaded, tool schemas persist in session metadata and remain available for the rest of the session.
+Loaded schemas persist for the rest of the session.

 Tool Guards

-- Percentage mode (default): Rejects results if projected context usage exceeds
+- Percentage mode (default): Rejects tool results if projected context usage exceeds

 Additional per-tool guards:

-read_small_file_tokens(default: 2000) — the Read tool ignores line range parameters and returns the full file when the estimated token count is below this threshold.webfetch_max_body_size(default: 5 MiB) — maximum response body size in bytes for the WebFetch tool.
-Responses larger than this are truncated.
+read_small_file_tokens(default: 2000) — Read ignores line range parameters and returns the full file when estimated token count is below this threshold.webfetch_max_body_size(default: 5 MiB) — maximum response body for WebFetch; larger responses are truncated.

 Configure in .aura/config/features/tools.yaml.
 See Features Config.